Mira Jalosuo: Elite club play

 Jalouso played with SKIF Nizhny Novgorod of the Russian Women's Hockey League for the 2013–14 and 2014–15 seasons.
 She won the Russian Championship with the team in 2014.
 Her teammates from the Finnish national team, Karoliina Rantamäki and goaltenders Noora Räty and Meeri Räisänen, also played with SKIF for one or both of the seasons that Jalouso was with the team.

-In the 2015–16 season Jalouso played with Luleå HF in the Swedish Women's Hockey League (SDHL).
+In the 2015–16 season, Jalouso played with Luleå HF in the Swedish Women's Hockey League (SDHL).
 She played only three regular season games with the team but managed to record two goals and five assists for seven points in that short span.
-With Luleå she played in seven playoff games and she contributed five points (3+2) to the team's Swedish Championship victory in 2016.
+With Luleå, she played in seven playoff games and contributed five points (3+2) to the team's Swedish Championship victory in 2016.
 Michelle Karvinen and Nora Tallus, teammates from the Finnish national team, also played with Luleå in that season.

 Jalouso returned to the Twin Cities, her college stomping grounds, to play with the Minnesota Whitecaps for the 2016–17 and 2017–18 seasons.
 The Whitecaps were independent in those seasons and played the majority of their games against women's college squads.

-The Whitecaps’ non-standard schedule allowed Jalouso to play some regular season games with Oulun Kärpät, the team she had played with in Finland prior to her collegiate career, in the 2016–17 and 2017–18 seasons.
-She also played with Kärpät in the 2017 Finnish Championship and contributed ten points (5G, 5A) in eight games, leading to the team's Aurora Borealis Cup victory.
+The Whitecaps’ non-standard schedule allowed Jalouso to play some regular-season games with Oulun Kärpät, the team she had played with in Finland prior to her collegiate career, in the 2016–17 and 2017–18 seasons.
+She also played with Kärpät in the 2017 Finnish Championship and contributed ten points (5+5) in eight games, leading to the team's Aurora Borealis Cup victory.
 Her efforts earned her the Karoliina Rantamäki Award as the most valuable player of the Naisten SM-Liiga playoffs.